ZackDev/zackdev.github.io/_drafts/2023-05-24-the-goatparadox.md

 The program defines the 3 doors as the list `doors = ['G', 'G', 'C']`, the number of games to run is denoted by `cycles` and the list named `results` to store the results, from which the probability to win the Cadillac is derived.

-A copy of the array of doors is passed `cycles` times to the `rechoose(doors)` function, simulating the gameshow:
+A copy of the list of doors is passed `cycles` times to the `rechoose(doors)` function, simulating the gameshow:

 1. initial player guess - the player chooses a random door, which he doesn't take, gets removed.
 2. goat revealed by moderator - one door with a goat is removed.